Apprenticeships 2020 Switzerland

 “Allowing young people to start their careers is a good feeling.”

 According to Tellenbach, there were significantly more apprenticeships a decade ago than in recent years.
-The positions of chefs or restaurant specialists are particularly difficult to fill, while the number of apprentices among hotel communication experts has increased significantly.
+The chef or restaurant specialist positions are particularly difficult to fill, while the number of apprentices among hotel communication experts has increased significantly.
 This profession has only existed in this form for three years.

 Despite an overall stable apprenticeship situation in the catering and hotel industry compared to the previous year, the pandemic had consequences for some apprentices.
 In isolated cases, they could not start their apprenticeship in the original teaching company.
 According to Thomas Tellenbach, a good solution has been found in another company for these young people.
 The hotel sector was particularly affected, as some hotels geared towards international guests are currently closed.
 He emphasizes: “As soon as the original training companies reopen, they take back their learners.”